derek-dchu/Java/notes/language.md

 a,b,c getClass() // C
 ```
 If an object is `instanceof` of class, that means the object can do either upcasting or downcasting to that class.

+## Serialiable
+### What is a serialiable object?
+A serialiable object can be converted into a binary string, so that it can be transfered via Internet or saved to a file.

+### Serialization vs Deserialization
+Serialization: convert a serialiable object into abinary string.

+* For an class, each level of fields need to be serializable (regarding `transient`) to perform serialization.
+* For an class, it has at less one superclass that is serializable to perform serialization.

+Deserialization: convert the binary string back to an object.

+* Deserialzation will construct the object directly without calling its constructor.
+However, if the class is subclass, then it will call constructors of its superclass which are not serializable.

+### What is the purpose of `SerialVersionUID`?
+It is a `private static final long` variable.
+It is a class uuid that generates serialization and deserialization perform on the same class.

+### `transient` keyword
+Make a field non-serialiable in a serialiable class.

+* We can put `transient` in any class.
+* We can put `transient` in any field.
+* Statics cannot be serialize, because it is implicitly `transient`.

+### Create a deep copy using serializable
+**note:** If an object implements serializable at each level, then deep copy of the object can be made via serializable.

+## Externalizable
+It is a subinferface of Serialiable which contains two methods: `readExternal()`, `writeExternal()`.

+Add customization to serialization. (e.g. encryption)

+* `transient` has no effect in externalizable object.
+* externalizable class will call default constructor to deserialize.